Luka Dončić–Anthony Davis trade: Early games

 Both players were injured at the time of the trade.
 Dončić had not played since straining his calf during the Mavericks' Christmas Day game.
 Davis had missed the previous two games with an abdominal strain.

 Davis made his Mavericks debut on February 8, in a home game win against the Houston Rockets.
 In the first half, he recorded 24 points, 13 rebounds, 5 assists, and 3 blocks.
 However, he suffered a left adductor strain in the third quarter and missed most of February and March.
-He subsequently rehabed with the Mavericks' G-league affiliate, the Texas Legends.
+He subsequently rehabbed with the Mavericks' G-league affiliate, the Texas Legends.
 In addition, the Mavericks' remaining star player, Kyrie Irving, tore his ACL on March 3, prematurely ending his season.
 Several other Mavericks sustained lengthy injuries after the trade.
 The Mavericks' mismanagement and training staff decisions were also criticized as a cause of the disproportionate load management in the wake of the absence of Dončić on the court, leading to the season-ending injuries of Mavericks starters Kyrie Irving, Dereck Lively II, and Daniel Gafford.

 Dončić made his Lakers debut on February 10, in a home game win against the Utah Jazz.
 He played 23 minutes, scoring 14 points and collecting four assists.
 Dirk Nowitzki attended the game at Dončić's invitation, explaining that he felt bad for Dončić.